JonathanMEdwards/subtext10/doc/language.md

 ### Sorted arrays

 Normally, items are added to the end of an array.
 But an array can be defined as _sorted_, which means the items will be automatically kept in order of increasing value, or _reverse sorted_, which keeps then in order of decreasing value.
-Tables, whose items are blocks, use lexicographical ordering, where the first column is the most significant.
+Tables, whose items are blocks, use lexicographical (dictionary) ordering, where the first column is the most significant.
 Thus
 ```
 customers: sorted table {
   name: ''